-So we can write hypothesis in compact form:
+So we can write a hypothesis in compact form:

 Logistic regression cost function and gradient descent

-Simply speaking cost function is similar to linear regression cost function where linear hypothesis is replaced with logistic hypothesis.
+Simply speaking cost function is similar to the linear regression cost function, where the linear hypothesis is replaced with a logistic hypothesis.
 Without proof cost function can be represented as follows:

-We need to minimize J(Θ) we run gradient descent algorithm where each Θ is adjusted during several iterations until converge.
+We need to minimize J(Θ) we run a gradient descent algorithm where each Θ is adjusted during several iterations until it converges.

 We can write a cost and gradient functions python code:

 def cost(theta, X, y): ''' logistic regression cost ''' sxt = sigmoid(np.dot(X, theta)); mcost = (-y)*np.log(sxt) - (1-y)*np.log(1-sxt) return mcost.mean() def gradient(theta, X, y): ''' logistic regression gradient ''' sxt = sigmoid(np.dot(X, theta)) #label and prediction difference err = sxt - y grad = np.dot(err, sxt) / y.size # gradient vector return grad